2021 EECA Rate Schedules

 When was the last rate change?

-The last EECA rate change was in 2012.
-The way our rates are changed, is variant on the type of service and overall usage.
-For residential, the flat service availability charge will increase $2.50/month, and the energy rate will increase $0.004/ kwh.
-Overall, everyone will see an increase, but overall percentage will vary based on usage.
-The variations of changes for residential, and all other rates, are a direct result of the energy rates being recalculated from the wholesale provider and distrib¬uted equally across the different rate classes based on the required ser¬vices, equipment and infrastructures needed.
-There have been wholesale power costs increases made intermittently since 2012, without being passed on, and absorbed periodically by EECA.
+The most recent rate changes were initiated for different times in 2021, including “unbundling” the rates, or separating out wholesale power charges from distribution charges.
+The last EECA rate change was in early 2018.
+The way our rates are changed is variant on the type of service and overall usage.
+The variations of changes for residential, and all other rates, are a direct result of the energy rates being recalculated from the wholesale provider and distributed equally across the different rate classes based on the required services, equipment and infrastructures needed.
+See above to view the current rates.

 Why is EECA’s service availability charge higher than an IOU?

 EECA serves on average 7.5 members per mile of line, whereas investor owned utilities (IOU), such as Ameren, serve on average 35+ members per mile.
-Additionally, EECA’s sales are 89% residential, whereas, the IOU receive a much higher portion of their sales from commercial and industrial custom¬ers in more concentrated areas.
+Additionally, EECA’s sales are 89% residential, whereas, the IOU receives a much higher portion of their sales from commercial and industrial customers in more concentrated areas.
 All of this means that the IOU receive 5 times more revenue per mile of line than EECA does, and therefore IOUs are much better positioned to spread their fixed costs.
-EECA is at a signifi¬cant disadvantage due to the rural nature of its service area.
+EECA is at a significant disadvantage due to the rural nature of its service area.

 For many years, our cost of service studies has shown that we’ve been significantly under collecting on the flat monthly service availability charge.
 These studies have indicated that the actual cost of having service available in our rural area should be even higher yet.
 Although, when comparing bills, all line items, factors and charges must be considered to make accurate comparisons.